hashgraph/hedera-mirror-node/docs/design/integrate-reusable-services.md

 - `ServicesRegistry` - a component that will hold all the registered services and their schemas
 - `ServiceMigrator` - a component that will be responsible for migrating the data and data structure from a given schema into the state
-- `NetworkInfo` - a component that will have a dummy address book and methods that throw Unsupported exception.
+- `NetworkInfo` - a component that will have a dummy address book with empty content and methods that throw Unsupported exception.
 This component is required in the methods downstream and cannot be null

 ### Workflow of State initialization